MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/AIShell/overview.md

 - **Copilot in Azure** agent that can assist with Microsoft Azure knowledge.
 Use the Azure agent for assistance with Azure CLI and Azure PowerShell commands.

-The AI Shell executable (`aish.exe`) can be run in a standalone experience or you can use the **AI Shell** PowerShell module with PowerShell 7 to create a split-screen experience with Windows Terminal.
+You can run the AI Shell executable (`aish.exe`) in a standalone experience or you can use the **AIShell** PowerShell module with PowerShell 7 to create a split-screen experience with Windows Terminal.
 This is the recommended way to use AI Shell because you get deeper integration with the shell.
 These features include: